Goosefish: Distribution

 The goosefishes, family Lophiidae are found in the temperate, tropical, and subtropical Atlantic Indian and Pacific Oceans.

 Habitat and biology

-The goosefishes are typically found on soft substrates on the continental margin, most frequently at depths greater than 200 m, and there are species whichhave been found at depths greater than 1000 m.
+The goosefishes are typically found on soft substrates on the continental margin, most frequently at depths greater than 200 m, and there are species which have been found at depths greater than 1000 m.
 A few species, such as the American angler (Lophius americanus) are found in shallower waters, sometimes moving into bays and estuaries with high-salinity water in the winter.
-At least in the genus Lophius the females release their spawn enclosed within a gelatinous mass, which has been compared to the spawn of toads in appearance, which floats.
+At least in the genus Lophius the females release their spawn enclosed in a gelatinous mass, which has been compared to the spawn of toads in appearance, which floats.
 They have pelagic eggs and larvae with demersal juveniles and benthic adults.

 Utilisation

 Goosefishes, particularly several of the large species in the genus Lophius, commonly known as monkfishes in northern Europe, are important commercially fished species.
 The liver of monkfish, known as ankimo, is considered a delicacy in Japan.